ugesh-jpeg/Technical-Analysis-Toolkit/README.md

 This project implements a technical analysis toolkit for processing and predicting weather data using object-oriented design.
 It operates on hourly temperature data from various European countries (1980–2019) and provides features for candlestick computation, ASCII plotting, filtering, and trend prediction.

+Data of the CSV can be obtained from https://data.open-power-system-data.org/weather_data/2020-09-16

 🔧 Features

 🕯️ Candlestick Data Computation